snoyberg/conduit/README.md

    when you use `runConduitPure`, the complete pipeline cannot be expected any input (it must have an input of type `()`).
-Adding `return () .|` says "we're connecting you to an empty upstream component" so satisfy the type system.
+Adding `return () .|` says "we're connecting you to an empty upstream component" to satisfy the type system.

 ## Evaluation strategy